 - You can make them with a gluten free flour mix like this one from King Arthur Flour: King Arthur Flour Multipurpose Flour, Gluten Free, 24-ounces.

 - Add ins: try a sprinkle of parmesan or grated cheddar cheese on top of the batter before you put the popovers in the oven.
 Or, a sprinkle of sugar.
-Fresh herbs would be delicious.
+For savory popovers, fresh herbs would be delicious.
 Think chives or thyme, just a teaspoon and a half added to the batter.

 - Ina Garten, The Barefoot Contessa, advises you to heat the popover pan in your preheated oven for 2 minutes before baking.
-I do that too and it works great.
+I always do that and it works great.